retog/greuro/README.md

 # GREURO
+## A cheaper and more ecological alternative to Bitcoins

+An essential security feature of Bitcoins if the proof of work.
+Computer solve cryptological puzzles as a proof of work when approving changes into the blockchain.
+This proof of work is an elegant solution to allow for a decentralized network in an anonymous network.
+However it brings huge energy costs.

  * The world needs cryprocurrencies
- * The bitcoin network is not suistainable, ["the entire Bitcoin mining network is on par with Ireland for electricity consumption"](http://karlodwyer.github.io/publications/pdf/bitcoin_KJOD_2014.pdf)
+ * The bitcoin network is not substainable, ["the entire Bitcoin mining network is on par with Ireland for electricity consumption"](http://karlodwyer.github.io/publications/pdf/bitcoin_KJOD_2014.pdf)
  * Value of all bitcoins in circulation: 4x10^9 €
  * What's backing the value?
 The computation invested for decentralized transaction validation during the initial period during which new bitcoins are created
  * How expensive are transactions?
 The proof of work costs  energy, see the paper quote above.